aiden-stensrud/tcp_simulation/README.md

-# tcp_simulation
+# TCP Simulation
-A simulation of the TCP congestion and flow control algorithms.
+By Kahlel Cardona, Prottasha Deb, and Aiden Stensrud